suyash-rgb/Postal-Probe/README.md

      stateName (String): The name of the state for which to retrieve the divisions.<br><br>
 **Response:** <br>
     - 200 OK: Returns a list of strings, where each string represents a division in the specified state.
-    - Returns a 404 status with the message "No divisions found for the specified state" if no divisions are found for the given state.
+    - Returns a 404 status with the message "No divisions found for the specified state" if no divisions are found for the given state. <br><br>

 10. **Get Delivery Status by Pincode** <br>
 **Method:** GET <br>